jeff-hykin/universify/story.md

 Yes, there are many syntaxes: indent-based Python, end-based Ruby, C-style languages, Elixir, ~~Haskell~~ (I don't have that kind of disorder).
 We could even use Zig, Go, or Rust for this "script" thanks to some hacks later ([Rust supports shebangs by the way](https://stackoverflow.com/a/41325202/4367134)).

-But, how many are syntactically compatible?
+How many are syntactically compatible?

 Idk, at least one 😁.

-Some will say "There must be another", but deep down you and I both know its destiny.
+Deep down you and I both know it is fate.

-The world's first universal programming language could only ever be one language:
 - The language destined from birth to rule over all languages.
 - The language no programmer can truly escape.
 - The language that crashes iPhones, CloudFlare, Teslas, and homemade websites alike.